Falconry – The Heritage Symbol of UAE

 0

 In the olden days, Bedouin Arabs used them mainly for hunting.
 In the arid deserts where food is scarce and walking on foot is complex, falcons have been greatly helpful.
-Their sharp eyesight and swift flight aided the desert dwellers in capturing Bustards and Curlews for food.
-Especially on special occasions when the Bedouins have to host eminent guests.
+Their sharp eyesight and swift flight aided the desert dwellers in capturing Bustards and Curlews for food, especially on special occasions when the Bedouins had to host eminent guests.

 A Bedouin holding a falcon.